Botox or botulinum toxin is a type of protein produced by bacterium Clostridium botulinum. This same toxin causes botulism.

 If the supervisor is absent, the practice becomes illegal and may be considered as misconduct or misdemeanor.

-Can registered nurse do Botox in Georgia then?
+Can registered nurses do Botox in Georgia then?

 Can a registered nurse inject Botox in Georgia?